Let’s talk about your company’s data collection and the two fundamental challenges you might face when dealing with its usage.

 Less than 40% customer experience executives know where their company’s customer data is stored.
 Even less are aware of how this is managed, highlighting a deeper organisational problem present in many businesses.

 Data visibility, as highlighted above, also assists in determining what optimisations (either manual or automated by machine learning) should be made.
-The speed and ability of any brand to respond to changing external factors (including its competitors, customers and other market influences) a major determinant of success in the current age.
+The speed and ability of any brand to respond to changing external factors (including its competitors, customers and other market influences) are a major determinant of success in the current age.
 Working 220,000 times faster than the average employee, the utilisation of AI technology for automation can help to determine and automatically execute the right actions for you.
 So why not hire a robot to do the job once you have implemented a solid solution for data collection and analysis in a BI platform.

-But, to achieve successful customer data management, your first step is to develop a coordinated internal communication strategy.
+However, to achieve successful customer data management, your first step is to develop a coordinated internal communication strategy.
 This may involve the help of specialist businesses or consultant with years of experience across multiple industries.
 As the primary revenue generator of your business, the customer is the priority and data gained from their experience should be the key to knowing where opportunities are being capitalised or missed out on.
 When not managed properly, it could strike serious long-term blows to your overall success.